 Education in Norway is mandatory for all children aged six to 16.
 Education is guaranteed by the Norwegian state and is thus free at public schools.
-However, most schooling actually begins when the child turns one and is placed in a barnehage, or daycare.
+Be that as it may, most schooling actually begins when the child turns one and is placed in a barnehage, or day care.

 It is important to apply for a spot in the barnehage as soon as possible, as many have long waiting lists.
 A child’s barnehage is tied to their residential neighbourhood.
 The government gives residents Kontantstøtte (family allowance) until children are three to help pay for barnehage.

 The school year in Norway runs from late August to mid-June the following year.
 The juleferie (Christmas holiday) from mid-December to early January divides the Norwegian school year into two terms.
 Children also have a vinterferie (winter break) and a påskeferie (Easter break).
 The school day usually finishes at 3pm and parents are free to leave work to pick up their children from school.

 Public schools in Norway